ArjunKS474/Chance-of-Admission-Prediction/README.md

 **2. Feature Selection**
 - Analyze the features and their correlation with the target variable.
-- Select features that contribute the most to the prediction.
+- Select features that contribute the most to predicting the chance of admission.

 **3. Model Training**
 - Split the data into training and testing sets.
-- Train the logistic regression model using the training set.
+- Train the linear regression model using the training set.
 - Tune hyperparameters to improve model performance.

 **4. Model Evaluation**
 - Use the testing set to evaluate the model.
-- Calculate accuracy, precision, recall, and F1-score.
+- Calculate metrics such as Mean Squared Error (MSE) or R-squared.
-- Plot the ROC curve and calculate the AUC.
+- Visualize the predicted vs. actual chance of admission.

 # Conclusion

-Logistic regression effectively predicts diabetes using patient data, achieving reliable performance metrics.
-This model aids in early detection and management of diabetes.
+Linear regression effectively predicts the chance of admission based on applicant data, providing valuable insights for prospective students and academic institutions alike.